yessirkepova/Baladi/README.md

 # Baladi
-Project about Freelance Platform by Balnura and Adiya
+Project about Freelance Platform by Balnura and Adiya and ABILKAIYR